 1. Garmin Forerunner 235

 The Garmin Forerunner 235 has many different features, all interconnected in a sporty little model.
 It tracks distance, pace, time, and heart rate among other things.
-Activity tracking is also another helpful feature as is the daily steps counter feature, and distance, calories and sleep trackers.
-Garmin has stressed the minimalist appeal of this model, stating that using this watch’s functions are simple, and it possesses charts, graphs and maps which are easy to understand.
-Wireless connectivity links from the according app also allow you to find current weather conditions and forecasts.
+Activity tracking is also another helpful feature as is the daily steps counter feature, and distance, calories, and sleep trackers.
+Garmin has stressed the minimalist appeal of this model, stating that using this watch’s functions are simple, and it possesses charts, graphs, and maps that are easy to understand.
+Wireless connectivity links from the according to the app also allow you to find current weather conditions and forecasts.

 2. Polar V800

 If you are after more of a modern, sleeker design, opt for the Polar V800 which offers just that.
 This advanced multisports GPS watch is useful for gentlemen who play a range of sports, given it works well for different types of training.
 This model is also easy to use, with few buttons needed to operate the device.
 Also, another great fact is that this GPS running watch is skinnier than its rivals, making it a more streamlined option.